Avage/Quantum/README.md

 `<arg1> <arg2> -` - Pops top two values of stack, subtracts top value from second value, and pushes the result back into stack

+[//]: # (Bor, band, shr, shl)
+<h3 style="color: #ffa7d7;">Bitwise Operations</h3>
+`<arg1> <arg2> bor` - Pops top two values of stack, performs bitwise OR operation, and pushes the result back into stack

+`<arg1> <arg2> band` - Pops top two values of stack, performs bitwise AND operation, and pushes the result back into stack

+`<arg1> <arg2> shr` - Pops top two values of stack, performs bitwise right shift operation, and pushes the result back into stack

+`<arg1> <arg2> shl` - Pops top two values of stack, performs bitwise left shift operation, and pushes the result back into stack

 [//]: # (Eq, gt, ge, lt, le)
 <h3 style="color: #ffa7d7;">Comparison Operations</h3>
 `<arg1> <arg2> eq` - Pops top two values of stack, compares them, and pushes 1 if they are equal, 0 otherwise

 `<arg1> <arg2> gt` - Pops top two values of stack, compares them, and pushes 1 if the first value is greater than the second value, 0 otherwise

 `<arg1> <arg2> ge` - Pops top two values of stack, compares them, and pushes 1 if the first value is greater than or equal to the second value, 0 otherwise

 `<arg1> <arg2> lt` - Pops top two values of stack, compares them, and pushes 1 if the first value is less than the second value, 0 otherwise

 `<arg1> <arg2> le` - Pops top two values of stack, compares them, and pushes 1 if the first value is less than or equal to the second value, 0 otherwise

 [//]: # (If, else, end)